LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    Do you think we can create a branch off of a branch, like this?

    .. figure:: figures/branches-cc.png
-      :alt: A two-level branch: Branch 1 splits off of master, and brach 2 splits off of branch 1.
+      :alt: A two-level branch: Branch 1 splits off of main, and brach 2 splits off of branch 1.
       :width: 60%

    .. raw:: html